4.3 Dependency Management and Virtual Environments#

 poetry.lock

-: Ensures that the exact versions of dependencies are installed, as specified in the lock file.
-This is critical for consistency and reproducibility across development, testing, and production environments.Without
+: Ensures exact versions are installed, as specified in the lock file.
+Critical for reproducibility across environments.Without

 poetry.lock